RedisJSON/RedisJSON/docs/docs/_index.md

 Requirements:

-As a rule of thumb, you're better off running the latest Redis version.
+Generally, it is best to run the latest Redis version.

-If your OS has a [Redis 6.x package or above](http://redis.io/download), you can install it using the OS package manager.
+If your OS has a [Redis 6.x package or later](http://redis.io/download), you can install it using the OS package manager.

 Otherwise, you can invoke ./deps/readies/bin/getredis.